The 2018 Fall exhibition and reception information:

 –School-wide Policies for Management, Safe Schools, Conflict Resolution and Student with Special Needs: Remember to address each part of this section.
 Information on School-wide Policies and Safe Schools can be found on the district website.

 2. Provide two complete lesson plans for each placement; elementary and secondary.

-3. Provide lesson reflections (what went well, what was problematic, changes for the future) and include standards/element alignment when appropriate.
+- Provide lesson reflections at the end of each lesson plan (what went well, what was problematic, changes for future) and include standards/element alignment when appropriate.